 ©2016 Corbin Ball Associates

-However, this technology requires that attendees have the app installed, their Bluetooth on, and their batteries charged in order for things to work.
+However, this technology requires that attendees have a specific app installed, their smartphone Bluetooth on, and the batteries charged in order for things to work.
 To have these criteria met for 100% of the attendees almost never happens, and, often times this percentage of active beacon users is much smaller than that.

 This is where the next generation of beacon technology comes in – wearable two-way beacons.
 Each attendee wears the beacon (as a badge or as attached to the lanyard).
 The beacon is always transmitting its BLE (Bluetooth Low Energy) signal with a battery life of several days.
 With 100% of the event participants using it, this opens up many new capabilities.

 Here are four examples of how this is playing out:

 Looped provides a small two-way beacon weighing less than 5 grams attached to a lanyard.
 These beacons enable the exchange of contact information to all interested parties, the distribution of marketing materials, gamification options and extensive analytics.
 Real-time measurements of the number of attendees, the number of connections made among attendees and how much time each spent is part of the analytics package.
 Heat maps of crowd flow can be generated instantly.
 The beacons work with a mobile events app (Apple and Android) to allow each attendee to control the information on their Loopd badges and adjust their privacy settings.
 Each attendee has a record of the time and location where they made each connection, the session they attendees, the exhibitors they visited.
 The app also has messaging, in-app chat, notes, maps, personal schedule, survey and gamification components.

 A $2-5/device rental for each attendee, plus $6,000-$10,000 per event for analytics plus about $5,000 for the integrated app.